bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

               **worker_environment_state**: *str*
                   current state of the worker environment.
 Supported states: *'initializing'*, *'idle'*, *'executing_plan'*, *'executing_task'*, *'closing'* and *'closed'*.
-                  The *'executing_task'* state is not used to indicate that background tasks are executed.
+                  Running background tasks does not influence the state (*'executing_task'* is not set).

               **plan_queue_mode**: *dict*
                   the dictionary of parameters that determine queue execution mode.
 The key/value pairs